openbmc/phosphor-power/phosphor-regulators/docs/config_file/README.md

   the file in the test directory.
 * Boot the system.
 Regulator configuration changes (such as voltage settings) are only applied during the boot.
+* View output from the `phosphor-regulators` application to make sure no errors occurred.
+Use the command `journalctl -u phosphor-regulators.service`.

 When finished testing, perform the following steps to revert to the standard config file:
 * Remove the config file from the test directory.
+If this is not done, the test config file will continue to override the standard config file even after a firmware update.
 * Force the `phosphor-regulators` application to reload its config file, causing it to find and load the file in the standard directory.
 * Boot the system, if necessary, to apply the regulator configuration changes